Hi, welcome to Part 2 of the series Intune SCEP Certificate Enrolment Workflow Made Easy With Joy.

 SCEP protocol cert enrolment request – General Workflow [Enterprise Model, Automated Authorization]

 1 – Requestor Initialization – Admin configures device to generate RSA key pair and Transaction Identifier

-Admin configures the device to generate a RSA public/private key pair.
-The cryptographic key usage for this key pair depends on the Key Usage value that the admin configured.
-Can be configured for either
+Admin configures the device to generate an RSA public/private key pair.
+The cryptographic key usage for this key pair depends on the Key Usage value that the Admin configured.
+It can be configured for either

 - Digital Signature, or